NZBMA’s Terms & Conditions

 Fair Trading Act 1986 fair dealing requirements

-NZBMA accepts secure online payments (PCI DSS compliant), bank transfers, cash with receipts and EFTPOS.
+NZBMA accepts secure online payments, bank transfers, cash with receipts and EFTPOS.
 Stored payment methods require explicit client consent and adhere to Payment Card Industry security standards.

 For services exceeding NZ$150, a 50% deposit may be required at booking.
 Deposits are applied to service fees, cover late cancellation or no-show fees or are refunded within 5 business days for cancellations with 48+ hours' notice.